nielsthaumann/Data-engineering-opgave-1---Parser-NTH/README.md

-# Data engineering opgave 1 - Parser NTH
+# Data engineering opgave 1 - Parser

 Building, testing, and running a table data parser, 'Tabble', for converting CVS-file to JSON-file.